sroelants/sroelants/src/drafts/monad_a_month_reader.md

 Now, in a functional programming context where much of our logic consists of long chains of composed function, this approach quickly becomes problematic.
-Suppose we have another function `g:: e -> b -> c` that also depends on the same environment, and we want to _compose_ `f` and `g`.
+Suppose we have another function `g :: e -> b -> c` that also depends on the same environment, and we want to _compose_ `f` and `g`.
 We could curry `g` with the same environment, and compose `f` with the curried function `g e`: